-- We are calling on our elected officials to demand justice for George Floyd and see that all four officers are charged for their crimes.
+- We demand justice for George Floyd and want to see all four officers convicted for their crimes.

 - We stand united with our communities of color and commit to supporting and uplifting voices of color; listening to what is needed, and taking action to address injustice.

 - We call on white people within our community to self-examine and to acknowledge racism and white supremacy in all their implicit and explicit forms—and to make an intentional change within communities of friends and family.
 We implore you to remember that, if you value experiencing great work by Black artists and other artists of color, you must also insist that non-violent, just systems be created and upheld to protect them.

 - We will continue our own work at the Center to more deeply examine where white supremacy, racism, and inequity exist—to both name and actively address it.

 Additionally, we’ve started compiling a list of suggested resources to help combat these issues.
 As this is only a beginning, if you know of spaces, organizations, or efforts to add, we welcome your input.
 Many staff members and artists at the Playwrights’ Center have made contributions to these direct causes of support—if it feels right to you, we invite you to consider doing the same.

 - Donate to Black Visions Collective, organizing for Black and collective liberation.

 Support the Black Immigrant Collective to amplify and make visible the voices of Black immigrants in Minnesota.